muzhiBryn/TabManager_Chrome/README.md

 5. open tabs: this method is also for the server team.
 This method can opens all the tabs in one project folder(this method is for the server team and UI team).

 ### Team 3: Server team
-Members: Jackson Harris, Nathan Albrinck
+Members: Nathan Albrinck, Jackson Harris

 Responsibility:
 * User Auth